Disney World is known as the Most Magical Place on Earth, and for good reason!

 Disney uses a lot of different types of technology to get a sense of the things you enjoy.
 MagicBands use RFID technology which improves the convenience of certain things like keeping track of your ride photos.
 On the other hand, they also allow Disney to see what you’re purchasing and what you’re doing (what rides you’re riding, where you’re shopping, etc.).

-Disney also recently tested facial recognition technology for park entry that could replace the finger scanners used when entering the parks.
+Last year, Disney also tested facial recognition technology for park entry that could replace the finger scanners used when entering the parks.
 The system has since been removed from the parks (it was only there for testing), but some guests were NOT fans.